Reviews

 Open Farm’s beef recipe (Photo: lifewithkleekai)

-Unfortunately, Copper and Skye didn’t really take to Open Farm’s meals despite numerous attempts to get my Klee Kai to eat their food.
+Unfortunately, Copper and Skye didn’t really take to Open Farm’s meals, despite numerous attempts to get my Klee Kai to eat them.

 Open Farm dry dog food